 Biofreeze and Icy Hot are two of the most popular pain relieving creams on the market.
 Both creams claim to work fast, and it can be challenging for consumers to differentiate between the two products.

-In this article we’ll answer all of these questions and more as we analyze the ingredients in Biofreeze and Icy Hot based on medical studies to give our take on which product has a better formulation, and which we would recommend.
+In this article we’ll answer all of these questions and more, as we analyze the ingredients in Biofreeze and Icy Hot based to give our take on which product has a better formulation for pain relief, and which we would recommend.

 We’ll feature real, unsponsored user comparisons between the two products and provide a cost breakdown to determine which is cheaper.